 Congenital Lacrimal Obstruction

-Conveniently Located to Serve Boston, Beverly and New York City.
+Conveniently located to serve Boston, Beverly, and New York City.

 A congenital lacrimal obstruction is a condition that can affect up to 5% of newborns.
 This can then put the infant at risk of developing a variety of health problems.
 Risk factors that can lead to this congenital condition include Down syndrome, hemifacial microsomia, or Goldenhar syndrome.
 To learn more about treatment for congenital lacrimal obstructions in Boston, contact Glavas Center today.